What is Methodism?

 What is the World Methodist Council?

-The World Methodist Council is a worldwide association of 77 Methodist, Wesleyan and related Uniting and United Churches representing over 80 million people.
+The World Methodist Council is made up of 80 Methodist, Wesleyan and related Uniting and United Churches representing over 80 million members in 138 countries.
 It engages, empowers and serves the member Churches by encouraging Methodist unity in witness, facilitating mission in the world, and fostering ecumenical and inter-religious activities.
 It promotes obedience to the Great Commandment of Jesus Christ to love God and neighbor and to fulfill the Great Commission to make disciples through vibrant evangelism, a prophetic voice, cooperative programs, faithful worship and mutual learning.

 In Continuity with the Universal Church